 - Inputs of the lactating parent to milk composition

-- The components of human milk and their interactions within this complex biological system
+- Components of human milk and their interactions within this complex biological system

-- Infant inputs to the matrix, emphasizing the bi-directional relationship associated with the breastfeeding pair
+- Infant inputs to the matrix, with an emphasis on the bi-directional relationship associated with the breastfeeding pair

 - The application of existing and new technologies and methodologies to study human milk as a complex biological system